LLNL/sundials/doc/idas/guide/source/Usage/FSA.rst

       will be  the same as that returned at the last :c:func:`IDASolve` call.

-.. c:function:: int IDAGetSensDky1(void * ida_mem, realtype t, int k, int is, N_Vector dkyS)
+.. c:function:: int IDAGetSensDky1(void * ida_mem, sunrealtype t, int k, int is, N_Vector dkyS)

    The function ``IDAGetSensDky1`` returns the ``k``-th derivative of the ``is``-th sensitivity solution vector after a successful return from